sktime/enhancement-proposals/steps/28_forecasting_horizon/step.md

 |   |   |  |
 -->

-- ability to represent absolute and relative horizons
+1. ability to represent absolute and relative horizons
-- ability to represent iloc, loc, time- and period-like indices
+2. ability to represent iloc, loc, time- and period-like indices
-- ability to represent discontinuous or irregular horizons
+3. ability to represent discontinuous or irregular horizons
-- coercion ability, e.g., from iterables of integers
+4. coercion ability, e.g., from iterables of integers
-- decoupling from pandas, handling of the coupling in a separate, isolated layer
+5. decoupling from pandas, handling of the coupling in a separate, isolated layer
-- possibly separate layer: ability to infer frequencies from abstract representation objects as in datatypes
+6. possibly separate layer: ability to infer frequencies from abstract representation objects as in datatypes
-- downwards compatibility as much as possible
+7. downwards compatibility as much as possible
+8. support for multi-index forecasting horizons (new feature request)
+9. support for `upto` as discussed in [sktime/PR#8531](https://github.com/sktime/sktime/pull/8531) (new feature request)

 ## Ideas